-A lot of urban air pollution comes from heavy traffic.
-Trucks and buses are the worst polluters as they use diesel fuel, not gasoline.
-Trucks and buses without new emission controls can put 50 times more pollution into the air than vehicles using gasoline.
+From our studies, we learned that a lot of urban air pollution comes from heavy traffic.
+Trucks and buses are the worst polluters as they use diesel fuel.
+Trucks and buses without new emission controls can produce a lot of pollution, 50 times more than vehicles using gasoline.
 When diesel fuel burns, black carbon particles get into the air.
 The nose, throat, and lungs (upper respiratory system) can’t filter out black carbon particles because they are so small.
 These particles get deep into the lungs and can make breathing difficult.
 They can also worsen existing allergic and asthmatic conditions.
-Studies by the Columbia Center for Children’s Environmental Health show that black carbon from street traffic comes indoors.
+Our studies show that black carbon from street traffic also comes indoors.
 Pollution-measuring machines placed in the homes of our study participants are finding nearly the same amount of black carbon inside homes as outside.
-This means that they, and their children, are breathing pollution from bus and truck traffic even indoors.

-Pollution comes from inside homes, too.
-Our pollution measuring machines, which also monitor pollution from indoor sources, have found more tiny particles of PAHs (polycyclic aromatic hydrocarbons) indoors than outdoors.
-PAHs get into the air when fuel is burned.
+Pollution can originate from inside homes too.
+Our pollution measuring machines have found more tiny particles of polycyclic aromatic hydrocarbons (PAH) indoors than outdoors.
+PAH get into the air when fuel is burned.
 Common indoor sources are home heating fuels, tobacco smoke, cooking blackened foods, and burning candles and incense.
+See below for more on what you can do to reduce air pollution at home.

-Some PAHs are known to increase the risk of asthma and cancer.
-The Columbia Center for Children’s Environmental Health’s studies of mothers and newborns are showing that babies exposed to higher levels of PAHs in the womb are born with cell damage that could increase their risk for cancer.
+Some PAH are known to increase the risk of cancer.
+Our studies of mothers and newborns show that babies exposed to higher levels of PAH in the womb are born with cell damage that could increase their risk for cancer.

-The combination of PAHs and secondhand smoke increases health risks for children.
-The Center’s studies are also showing that exposure to PAHs mixed with secondhand smoke is harmful to children.
-All the babies in our study of mothers and newborns in Washington Heights, Harlem, and the South Bronx were exposed to PAHs in the womb.
+A combination of PAH and secondhand smoke increases health risks for children.
+All the babies in our study of mothers and newborns in Washington Heights, Harlem, and the South Bronx were exposed to PAH in the womb.
 But children who were also exposed to secondhand smoke have a higher risk of health problems:

-What You Can Do Reduce PAHs at home
+What You Can Do to Reduce Air Pollution at Home

 - Don’t smoke, and don’t let other people smoke near your children or in your home.